 Example 7: Connecting to public test broker and subscribing to chat messages.

-We have kept the JavaScript code (JS) to a bare minimum in example 7 and the naive implementation is susceptible to code injection attacks.
-Copy the following JS code, paste the JS into the Basic Chat Client, and press enter.
+We have kept the JavaScript code (JS) to a bare minimum in example 7, and the naive implementation is susceptible to code injection attacks.
+Copy the following JS code, paste it into the Basic Chat Client, and press enter.
 You will then see unicorns popping up in example 7's console window.

-The Basic Chat Client's source code includes a function called escapeHtml(), which mitigates these kind of attacks.
+The Basic Chat Client's source code includes a function called escapeHtml(), which mitigates these kinds of attacks.

 The following example dynamically installs an SMQ broker on our tutorial server using one LSP page.
-The example uses the logic explained in example 5 for persistently storing a reference to the required objects in the page table to prevent garbage collection.
+The example uses the logic explained in example 5 to persistently store a reference to the required objects in the page table and prevent garbage collection.
 However, the LSP page is not used as the entry for SMQ connection requests.
 Instead, the example creates a directory object (line 7) and installs it in the virtual file system (line 11).
 Line 10 inserts a directory callback function, which routes HTTP requests to SMQ:connect().

 local smq = page.example8